 Meet the Mighty 2019 XI Accelerator Startups & Their Transforming Work

 Access to clean energy.
 Developing a cybersecurity workforce.
-Informing medical decision.
+Informing medical decisions.
 The startups and entrepreneurs selected for Exponential Impact’s 2019 Accelerator are transforming business and communities with disruptive technologies.

 “The expertise, passion and creativity of the new XI Accelerator startups is remarkable,” said Hannah Parsons, XI’s CEO.
 “They are small yet mighty, and that’s where XI figures in.
 Our mission at XI is to give entrepreneurs the best start possible.”